darrenspriet/forheroku/README.md

 7. Use underscores when trying to type a commit message via the command line.
 Git doesn't support spaces in your string for some reason.
 Also, git commit -am 'MSG' is really handy to add files and add a message at the same time.

+8. When trying to install the android apk on my phone, downloading the apk then transfering it to my phone, then installing it would give me a parse error.
+But if I use the qrcode, the app installed just fine.